 Pedion tou Areos

-📍 Alexandras Ave. & 28is Oktovriou, Athens
+📍 Alexandras Ave. & Patision, Athens

 The largest park in central Athens, featuring neoclassical statues of heroes from the 1821 Greek revolution, playgrounds, alleys and plenty of greenery.
 Open 24/7.